groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-11-08-extract-data-from-database-files-using-csharp/index.md

 url: /2019/11/08/extract-data-from-database-files-using-csharp/
 author: 'Usman Aziz'
 summary: ''
-tags: ['Extract data from database', 'SQLite DB']
+tags: ['Extract data from database', 'SQLite DB', 'GroupDocs.Parser for .NET']
-categories: ['GroupDocs.Parser for .NET', 'GroupDocs.Parser Product Family']
+categories: ['GroupDocs.Parser Product Family']
 ---

 The [database](https://en.wikipedia.org/wiki/Database) is considered to be an integral part of most of the applications.
 Be it a desktop, web or mobile application, database plays a vital role in storing, accessing and manipulating the data.
 There are many database management systems that allow creating and managing databases for you.